dominicbarnes/siren-client/README.md

 # siren-client

-> A specialized siren API client.
+> A specialized [siren](https://github.com/kevinswiber/siren) API client.

 ## Usage

 This particular client is built in a very specialized fashion.
-It operates by only working with a single entity at a time.
+It operates by only working with a single entity at a time, more or less as a _stream_.

-This makes it more suitable for use in applications that are going to make use entirely of a hypermedia-driven interface. (rather than as an ad-hoc client for a siren API)
+This makes it more suitable for use in applications that are going to make use entirely of a hypermedia-driven interface. (rather than as an ad-hoc client)

-As such, it does _not_ work with callbacks.
-Instead, the client instance is an emitter that emits events when a new entity is fetched. (or when an action is complete)
+As such, it does *not* work with callbacks.
+Instead, the client instance is an emitter that emits events when a new entity is fetched. (or when an action is successfully complete)

 ```js
 var Siren = require('siren-client');